alexeyrakov/HamHeat/README.md

 1. How to cite?

-Rakov A.V., Schifferli D.M., Liu S.-L., Mastriani E. HamHeat: A fast and simple package for calculating Hamming distance from multiple sequence data for heatmap visualization. *bioRxiv, 2020* (in press)
+Alexey V. Rakov, Dieter M. Schifferli, Shu-Lin Liu, Emilio Mastriani.
+HamHeat: A fast and simple package for calculating Hamming distance from multiple sequence data for heatmap visualization. *bioRxiv 2020.03.26.009258;* doi: https://doi.org/10.1101/2020.03.26.009258

 2. How to use?